jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/sorting_techniques/README.md

 * Insertion sort is adaptive bu nature.
 Time taken is min is o(1) and max is o(n^2) and swap is same as that of time taken

 * Insertion sort will not shift the elements it they are equal.
 Hence stable

+* Only bubble sort and insertion sort is adaptive.
+Bubble, insertion and  merge sort are stable

+* k passes is required in the bubble sort and not in insertion sort.
+LL is used in sertion sort and not in bubble sort

+* Selection sort: Take the first position and find out the lowest element to put in the first position.
+To find out min, take two pointers and move one pointer and compare those pointers.
+Bring down the second pointer to where it is min.
+Swap first element and the min element found during the first pass.
+This will continue until the list is completely sorted.
+With 1st pass we get the smallest element in the array.
+Here we are selecting position and then making the element to come to that position.
+Hence name selection sort. for n elements no.of comparision is (n-1)n/2 i.e., o(n^2) and no.of swaps is n-1 i.e., o(n).
+Swapping will be done only once for each pass using different pointers.
+Intermediate result of selection sort is useful

+* Selection sort is neither adaptive not stable

+* Quick sort: an element will be in sorted position if all the elements before that element are smaller and all the elements after that element are greater.
+Then elements are in a sorted position.
+Quick does not mean this is fastest sort.
+Elements before or after that element is sorted or not is not sure.
+But that particular element is in soretd order.
+Ex: teacher asking the students to stand in a line as per their height and students standing on their own